Dragon (Dungeons & Dragons): Reception

 Mark Theurer, in a 2002 review for Fictional Reality, remarked that gem dragons "have some interesting breath weapons".

 Jennifer Melzer, for CBR in 2021 prior to the publication of Fizban's Treasury of Dragons, commented that "one of the most unique characteristics of the Gem dragons are their scales, which have the crystalline appearance of gemstones.
 They also tend to be psionic, meaning they are great masters of magical abilities of a psychic nature such as telepathy, psychokinesis and clairsentience".
 She stated that these dragons range in temperament and "while some of them enjoy (and even long for) conversation with intelligent creatures, they tend to be solitary, preferring to maintain their distance from the world and its problems in hopes that the world keeps its distance from them".
 Melzer also highlighted that back in third edition "obsidian dragons were the most intelligent and dangerous of the Gem dragons".

 In ranking the dragons included in Fizban's Treasury of Dragons, Brooke Thomas of CBR listed gem dragons as #2.
 Thomas stated that these dragons were "likely opponents for the average campaign" unlike dragons towards the higher end of the challenge-rating range.
 Thomas considered gem dragons "exciting" due to "their versatility, utility, and contribution to world-building efforts".

 Other types of dragons

 In most descriptions, true dragons only comprise the two families of chromatic dragons and metallic dragons.
-There are, however, many more families among the true dragons, and some kinds exists outside any specific category.
+There are, however, many more families among the true dragons, and some kinds exist outside any specific category.